malloc37/hsg-finance-dashboard/README.md

 ```

 ### 🐛 Known Bugs
-- **Double Klick Problem**: Currently, some actions in the app require a double click instead of a single click to trigger properly.
+- **Double Click Problem**: Currently, some actions in the app require a double click instead of a single click to trigger properly.